 4.1 The Customer shall:

-4.1.1 ensure that the System is maintained in a satisfactory operating condition throughout the Service Period;
+4.1.1 ensure that the System and Supported Devices are maintained in a satisfactory operating condition throughout the Service Period;

-4.1.2 ensure that the System meets the Basic Requirements at all times, and in this respect the Customer acknowledges that Ethos’s supply of the Services is dependant upon the Customer maintaining the System in accordance with the Basic Requirements;
+4.1.2 ensure that the System and Supported Devices meet the Basic Requirements at all times, and in this respect the Customer acknowledges that Ethos’s supply of the Services is dependant upon the Customer maintaining the System and Supported Devices in accordance with the Basic Requirements;

 4.1.3 ensure that it is validly licensed to utilise the System, and to allow Ethos to provide the Services in respect of the System;